-TMJ Dysfunction / TMD
+TMJ Dysfunction / TMD in Melbourne

 TMJ refers to the temporomandibular joint.
 You can identify this area by placing your fingers on your jaw line in front of your earlobes.
-When you open and close your jaw you will feel the movement of the temporomandibular joints.
+When you open and close your jaw you will feel the movement of your temporomandibular joints.

 What is TMJ?

 The temporomandibular joints (TMJ) are the joints which allow us to talk, chew and yawn.
 These flexible joints connect the mandible (lower jaw bone), to the temporal bone on the side of the skull, in front of and just below the ear.
 The position and movement of these joints are controlled by muscles that are attached to and surround the joints.
 A complex joint, muscles of the TMJ allow your jaw to move up and down, side to side and forward and back.